 - Problem-solving: They have to figure out how to get to the seaweed and find the treasure!

 - Impulse control: While they may want to run right over to the treasure to play, you can help them practice impulse control by reminding them to stay with you and create the map.
 Don't push it too far if they lose interest, but having them wait a few more seconds will help them learn to control their impulses.

 1. Mix the baking soda with the small packet of gelatin mix and two tablespoons of water.

-2. Pour into muffin tins and hide the treasure (coins and gems) inside the baking soda mixture.
+2. Pour into the plastic containers and hide the coins and jewels inside the baking soda mixture.
 If you use traditional ice cube trays, the final result looks more like a real treasure chest!

-4. When they are frozen solid, remove the "treasure chests" from the muffin tins and place them on a surface with an edge, like a baking tray or the bathtub.
+4. When they are frozen solid, remove the "treasure chests" from the containers and place them on a surface with an edge, like a baking tray or the bathtub.

 5. Dissolve the citric acid in 1/2 cup of warm water.

-6. Use the pipette to drip water slowly onto the treasure chest.
-Watch it fizz and open to reveal the hidden treasures!
-You can even drop the treasure chest into the bowl of citric acid for a really fizzy experiment!
+6. Use the pipette to drip water slowly onto the treasure chests.
+Watch them fizz and open to reveal the hidden treasures!
+You can even drop the treasure chests into the bowl of citric acid for a really fizzy experiment!

 |Tip: Baking soda is also a great cleaning agent.
 If you open the treasure chests in the bathtub, scrub the baking soda around a bit before you wash it down the drain!|